Edwina Whitney: Legacy

 Built in 1938, the Edwina Whitney Residence Hall on UConn's Storrs campus was named in Whitney's honor.
 So was the Edwina Whitney Library in the Storrs Congregational Church, of which she was a lifelong congregant and historian.
 Whitney Hall, named after her father, was the first major campus building.
 It was condemned in 1928 and demolished in 1932.
+The University of Connecticut used the Whitney family homestead for various purposes until 2004, after which it was vacant but maintained.
+In January 2023 the house was severely damaged in an electrical fire, it was deemed beyond restoration and the university demolished it in October 2023.